Competing orders and cascade of degeneracy lifting in doped Bernal bilayer graphene

 With the disappearance of QAH order, residual LP and LAF yield a valley-degenerate half-metal with broken spin degeneracy [Fig.~\ref{fig:metal}(b)] that shows a single oscillation peak at $\nu=1/2$.
 However, depending on the relative strength of LP and LAF, the system can also form a compensated half-metal with majority (large Fermi surface) and minority (small Fermi surface) carriers for opposite spin projections [Fig.~\ref{fig:metal}(c)], producing two oscillation peaks at frequencies $\nu_1$ and $\nu_2$, such that $\nu_1+\nu_2=1/2$.

 At even larger doping and weak $D$-field, one oscillation peak appears at $\nu=1/4$.
-This phase (Sym$_4$~\cite{BLGExpRec:1} or D~\cite{BLGExpRec:2}), preserving the four-fold degeneracy, can result from a pure LAF order due to the dominant Hubbard repulsion, possibly persisting over the entire band [Fig.~\ref{fig:metal}(d)].
+This phase (Sym$_4$~\cite{BLGExpRec:1} or D~\cite{BLGExpRec:2}), preserving the four-fold degeneracy, can result from a pure LAF order [Fig.~\ref{fig:metal}(d)].

-The PIP$_1$ phase, showing a single oscillation peak at $\nu \lesssim 1$~\cite{BLGExpRec:1}, can be realized by injecting carriers to the quarter-metal, such that a small Fermi surface develops for another spin or valley degrees of freedom.
-Yet another phase (Sym$_{12}$), displaying oscillation peak at $\nu=1/12$ appears at both small and moderate doping, separated by PIP$_1$.
-A nematic order, possessing four-fold degeneracy but breaking three-fold rotational symmetry stands as its candidate.
-This phase at moderate (low) doping is possibly stabilized by electronic interaction ($D$-field~\cite{graphene:RMP}).
+Another phase (Sym$_{12}$), displaying oscillation peak at $\nu=1/12$ appears at small and moderate doping, separated by PIP$_1$.
+A three-fold rotational symmetry breaking nematic order, preserving four-fold degeneracy stands as its candidate, which at moderate (low) doping is possibly stabilized by electronic interaction ($D$-field~\cite{graphene:RMP}).

-Finally, with the application of an in-plane magnetic field ($B_\parallel$), a superconductor appears in between PIP$_2$ and correlated nematic liquid (Sym$_{12}$)~\cite{BLGExpRec:1}.
+Finally, with the application of an in-plane magnetic field ($B_\parallel$), a superconductor appears in between PIP$_2$ and the correlated nematic liquid (Sym$_{12}$)~\cite{BLGExpRec:1}.
 This paired state is possibly spin-triplet in nature, as it exceeds the Pauli-limiting $B_\parallel$-field.
 We show that repulsive electronic interaction in the nematic channel is conducive for the nucleation of a spin-triplet $f$-wave pairing, with its spin component being locked in the easy-plane, perpendicular to the $B_\parallel$-field.
 The proximal compensated half-metal (PIP$_2$) also favors such $f$-wave pairing.
 See Fig.~\ref{fig:superconductivity}.

 \emph{Model}.~We arrive at these conclusions from the low-energy model for BBLG.
 The unit cell is composed of four sites.
 Each layer contributes to two of them [Fig.~\ref{fig:orders}].
 With no interlayer hopping, each layer hosts massless Dirac fermions.
 The direct interlayer hopping between the dimer $b_1$ and $a_2$ sites ($t_\perp \approx 200$meV), where the subscript corresponds to the layer index, couples Dirac fermions as static non-Abelian magnetic field~\cite{BBLG:nonabelian}.
 It pushes two out of four bands to high-energies (split-off bands).
 The remaining two bands display bi-quadratic touchings at two inequivalent corners of the Billouin zone, giving rise to the valley or isospin degrees of freedom.
 Wavefunctions for the low-energy bands reside predominantly on the $a_1$ and $b_2$ sites.
 Accounting for the layer, valley and spin degrees of freedom, we arrive at the low-energy model for doped BBLG subject to a $D$-field